bennet0496/nextcloud_attachments/README.md

 $config["nextcloud_attachment_dont_try_mail_password"] = false;
 ```

-However you might also want to consider, adding you Roundcube server to the Brutforce allow-list of the Nextcloud server.
+However, you might also want to consider, adding you Roundcube server to the Bruteforce allow-list of the Nextcloud server.
 To do that you have to [enable the bruteforce settings app](https://docs.nextcloud.com/server/latest/admin_manual/configuration_server/bruteforce_configuration.html#the-brute-force-settings-app)
-and then as an administrator, unter Setting and Security, add your Server's IP to the allow list.
+and then as an administrator, under Setting and Security, add your Server's IP to the allow list.

 <img width="500" src="https://github.com/bennet0496/nextcloud_attachments/assets/4955327/044fe17d-d400-42ca-b23f-258d8fdd119d">

 ### Excluding users